The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

 - Click the Update inventory button to update the inventory levels.
 This cannot be reversed.

-Accounting for imported stock corrections
+Accounting for imported inventory corrections

 When items are added or removed from inventory, an accounting journal is automatically posted in order to adjust the asset value of inventory.
 All stock movements are accounted for in base currency.